LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 ## `lmc`
 A music controller that simplifies music/audio management and improves the interface with i3blocks.
 Check inside to see what it does.
 This is what i3 audio/music commands run by default.
 If you use a difference music system or ALSA, you can change this script rather than changing all the shortcuts in different places.

+## `lockscreen`
+The screen locker.
+Gives a confirm prompt and if user says yes, all audio will be paused and the screen will be distorted and locked and screen will soon time out.
+User must insert password to unlock.

 ## `musstuff`
 Some old notes and commands on deleted music shortcuts.

+## `pauseallmpv`
+Pauses all mpv instances by sending the `,` key to each.
+Used by several scripts, but can be used alone as well.

 ## `polybar_launch`
 For `polybar` users.
 Launches `polybar` on every screen.
 Should be run in the i3 config.

+## `popweather`
+The script called by clicking on the i3 weather module.
+Brings up the forecast from `http://wttr.in` and waits for input to prevent immediate closing of spawned window.

 ## `prompt`
 Gives a Yes/No prompt to a question given as an argument.
 Used by numerous bindings like `mod+shift+x`, `mod+shift+backspace` and `mod+shift+escape`.